5 Ayurvedic Tips to Relieve Pain

-There are different types of pain and the severity and length of its duration vary from person to person, initial cause of pain, type of injury and much more.
+There are different types of pain and the severity and length of its duration vary from person to person, the initial cause of pain, type of injury, and much more.

 For over 15 years, I suffered from chronic back pain.
-As the years went by, I became more and more determined to find an effective way to relive my back pain for good.
-Thankfully, I have been pain free for few years.
+As the years went by, I became more and more determined to find an effective way to relieve my back pain for good.
+Thankfully, I have been pain-free for few years.

 During my research, I read books, blogs, tried different yoga poses, applied holistic approaches and therapies like chiropractic care and acupuncture, followed Ayurvedic protocols, and much, much more.

 I came across the writings of Dr. Robert E. Svoboda and this statement resonated with me

 “Ayurveda welcomes and accepts pain, even while trying to relieve it, for Nature intends pain to be a multi-layered message to us.
 Underlying the immediate directive—stop using that body part!—lies a request to look into our lives and see what we are doing to create this misery.”

 This is exactly what I mean about pain having an emotional or psychological component that many may not be consciously aware of.